Best OLED TV 2025: the 3 sets our reviewers recommend revealed

 Positioning of the feet will be awkward for some

-Second, because, though we still recommend pairing the Bravia 8 II with a solid, price appropriate soundbar, such as the Sonos Arc Ultra, for the best results, it has the best sounding in-built speaker system we’ve experienced this year.
+If that wasn’t enough to tempt you, although we still recommend pairing the Bravia 8 II with a solid, price-appropriate soundbar such as the Sonos Arc Ultra for the best results, it also has the best-sounding in-built speaker system we’ve experienced this year.

 This is largely thanks to its use of Sony’s proprietary Acoustic Surface Audio+ technology, which produces sound using two actuators and two subwoofers under the screen.